What is plasma technology?

 Plasma is also called the 4th state of the matter.

-Simple explanation: the example of water: In the form of ice it is a solid state, supplies heat, so energy; the ice becomes liquid, with more energy supply, finally, gaseous.
-If even more energy is supplied to a gas, plasma originates: A state in which the gas atoms or gas molecules separate from their external electrons.
+The example of water: In the form of ice it is a solid state, supplies heat, so energy; the ice becomes liquid, with more energy supply, finally, gaseous.
+If even more energy is supplied to a gas, plasma originates.
+A state in which the gas atoms or gas molecules separate from their external electrons.

-In plasma the atoms or rather the molecules, ions (the atoms which lacks one or more electrons) and electrons move freely around and have an effect on each other at the same time.
-Plasma is entire or partially ionised gas which has a row of special qualities as an electro conductive medium.
+In plasma the atoms or rather the molecules, ions (the atoms that lacks one or more electrons) and electrons move freely around and have an effect on each other at the same time.
+Plasma is an entire or partially ionised gas, which has a row of special qualities as an electro conductive medium.